gaborbernat/bernat-tech/content/posts/type-hints/index.md

 usage a year later, in September 2015, as part of Python `3.5.0`.
 [Twenty-five years into its existence](http://python-history.blogspot.com/2009/01/brief-timeline-of-python.html) now there was a standard way to add type information to Python code.
-In this blog post, I'll explore how the system matured, how you can use it and what's next for type hints.
+In this blog post, I'll explore how the system matured, how you can use it, and what's next for type hints.

-Disclaimer: throughout this blog post, you'll see many seals and penguin pictures, the reason for this is mostly my admiration for these animals; and hey nothing like some cute animals to help digest some complex topics, not?
+Disclaimer: throughout this blog post, you'll see many seals and penguin pictures.
+The reason for this is mostly my admiration for these animals, and hey, nothing like some cute animals to help digest some tricky topics, not?

 # Why do we need this?

-{{< img src="pinguin.jpeg" alt="The question" >}}
+{{< figure src="why.png" width="700px">}}

 ## What it was designed to do?